-The auto line of business remains our largest line by NEP and increased by \$59.5 million or 5.2% compared to the prior year.
-This was driven by an increase in vehicles in force, primarily in Ontario, which has offset the impacts of the continued auto rate reductions we've been taking in Ontario since 2012.
+The auto line of business remains our largest line by NEP, increasing by \$54.5 million over the prior year.
+Growth in the auto line of business continued to be driven by an increase of vehicles in force, mainly in Ontario.